chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ## Printing Circuit Board
 Our Robot have a custo PCB, cause we want relief in our circuit, and use cables could be a problem cause is frequent to have false conctact and issues in the communication, so we make  two pcbs, one that work as a HAT for the raspberry pi pico with buttons and JST XH connectors, and other were is the teensy 4.0,

+### HAT PCB
+Our HAT PCB ensure that we can have a relief conecction between rasppberry pi 5 and teensy 4.0

 ## Code Overview <a name="code-overview"></a>